 There’s a lot to know in how to purchase, season and store firewood, not only to keep you safe but to save money.
 This is the third post in a series of three that will explain how to purchase, season and store your firewood.

 1) Cut firewood to the proper size logs you will be using.
 A typical length of wood for most fireplaces and stoves is 16″.
+If you’re using a stove, make sure you have all the correct components installed, for example the stove pipe and ventilation elements.

 2) Cut firewood at least 3″ shorter than the firebox width.
 It is better to have the wood too short than too long.